 The Baby Friendly Initiative’s accreditation programme is recognised and recommended in numerous government and policy documents across all four UK nations, including the National Institute for Health and Care Excellence guidance.
 Baby Friendly accreditation is a nationally recognised mark of quality care for babies and mothers.

 Our staged accreditation programme trains health professionals in hospitals, health visiting services and children’s centres to support mothers to breastfeed and help all parents to build a close and loving relationship with their baby irrespective of feeding method.
-We also work with university midwifery programmes to provide students with a strong foundation of knowledge on feeding and parent-infant relationships.
+We also work with university midwifery and health visiting programmes to provide students with a strong foundation of knowledge on feeding and parent-infant relationships.
 The programme helps to ensure that professionals can provide sensitive and effective care and support for mothers, enabling them to make an informed choice about feeding, get breastfeeding off to a good start and overcome any challenges they may face.
 Thanks to this work, breastfeeding initiation rates have risen by 20% since the Baby Friendly Initiative was established.

 Whilst supporting breastfeeding is at the heart of the programme, we aim to raise standards of care for all babies, regardless of how they are fed.
 For example, in Baby Friendly hospitals mothers and babies now routinely stay together in the immediate post-birth period, and all mothers are supported to respond to their babies’ needs for love, care and comfort in a way which promotes close parent-infant relationships and supports the mental health of both baby and mother.